cloudlinux/cloudlinux-documentation/docs/shared/apache2nginx/README.md

 Apache2Nginx sets up NGINX hosting on the server and automatically converts `.htaccess` files into corresponding NGINX configuration.

+*Apache2Nginx is only supported on Solo, Admin and Shared Pro editions of CloudLinux.*

 ## Installation

 To use Apache2Nginx, first install the `apache2nginx` package: